will-school/php/README.md

 # Github Codespaces

 Open the code from any device with a web browser and internet connection (sucks on mobile tho) without installing any tools.
 Works the same on school devices and personal devices regardless of operating system.
 Works in chrome, edge, firefox, and safari.
+Note that due to some bugs with github codespaces I do not reccomend this method unless you can't install programs and don't have EasyPHP Dev Server:
+- It doesn't properly launch the server or PhpMyAdmin
+- You need to manually forward ports
+- You can temporarily lose access unless you pay.

 Github and Github Codespaces are owned by microsoft.